fparent/sass-boilerplate/README.markdown

 a different coloured background or border), the "multi-class" pattern is more scalable and allows more flexibility in big projects:
 (About HTML semantics and front-end architecture)
     .btn { button template styles }
     .btn-primary { styles specific to primary button }
     &lt;button class="btn"&gt;Default&lt;/button&gt;
     &lt;button class="btn btn-primary"&gt;Login&lt;/button&gt;

-* A good rule of thumb is that anything within the body of a container is clearly a separate object.
-(OOCSS)
+* A good rule of thumb is that anything within the body of a container is clearly a separate object.<br />The example below is questionable because the UL is clearly a separate object (OOCSS):
     .sidebar ul { ... }
-This is questionable because the UL is clearly a separate object.

 * A state is something that augments and overrides all other styles.
 For example, an accordion section may be in a collapsed or expanded state.
 A message may be in a